ThymenVg/Beats-Of-Golf/README.md

 9. Give the shortcut a name to your desire
 10. finally click "finish"

+shell startup starts the program when the PC is booted.
+Not when the user logs in, this can create issues for the click commands.
+To fix this you can disable the windows user authentication as explained in the following video: https://www.youtube.com/watch?v=_WSGqnKHZsI make sure to use your password in NETPLWIZ en not your pincode, otherwise it won't work.
 ## Credits

 Special thanks to Aäron Leman (https://www.linkedin.com/in/a%C3%A4ronleman/), he helped me brainstorm :P